 Image credit: WWF

 Who do we collaborate with?

-IUCN Save Our Species works with Civil Society Organisations and government agencies, and offers two types of grants:
+IUCN Save Our Species works with Civil Society Organisations and government agencies, and offers three types of grants:

 - Threatened Species Grants are awarded under each of our initiatives through periodic Calls for Proposals.
 These are awarded to projects that have a programmatic approach to addressing existing conservation threats.